Fabio da Silva arrived at Manchester United along with brother Rafael and was tipped to be the better of the twin brothers.

 United are now set to face Barcelona in the Champions League for the first time since 2011 in this year’s quarter-finals.

-Barcelona are not quite as polished a side as they were in 2011, but remain a formidable force.
+Barcelona is not quite as polished a side as they were in 2011 but remain a formidable force.

 Lionel Messi is as good as ever.
 His goal record reads 39 goals in 37 games this season.